CSCfi/csc-user-guide/docs/support/faq/how-to-mount-os-bucket-for-cpouta.md

 #How can I mount my Pouta Object Storage bucket to a VM running in cPouta

-Combing cPouta cloud environment and Allas storage environment allows you to build saclable data management environmets.
-This document shows one example how you can combine these two services by mounting a bucket form Allas to an Ubuntu 16.04 or Centos7 VM running in cPouta.
+Combining cPouta cloud environment and Allas storage environment allows you to build scalable data management environments.
+This document shows one example how you can combine these two services by mounting a bucket from Allas to an Ubuntu 16.04 or Centos7 based virtual machine running in cPouta.

 [TOC]